Gerson2102/PSE-Core-Program/Week_1/answers.md

    2. **Explain the workings of the Digital Signature Algorithm (DSA)**: DSA, like its name, is just a Signature Algorithm.
 Is an asymmetric encryption algorithm.
 This algorithm can only be used for Signatures, simply creates and validates signatures.
 No encryption, no key exchange.
 DSA simply has two operations **Signature Generation** and **Signature Verification**.

+### DLP-based Public-Key Cryptography (DLP, DH, Elgamal) Questions

+   1. **What is the Discrete Logarithm Problem (DLP)?**: It is a fundamental mathematical problem in public key cryptography.
+Where de have to find the exponent of x in the next formula: $g^x \equiv y \ (\text{mod} \ p)$.
+Finding x is computationally difficult if the parameters are appropriately chosen.
+This difficulty is the basis of the security of many cryptographic systems.

+   2. **How does the Diffie-Hellman protocol work?**:

+   3. **What is the main idea behind ElGamal encryption?**:

+   4. **Can you name a drawback of using DLP-based systems?**:

 ### Answers at the end of the module

 1. **Write a circuit to prove input to hash:** hashOutput = 4267533774488295900887461483015112262021273608761099826938271132511348470966